 |Capability 6:||Social and Environmental Responsibilities|

-- Be able to communicate mathematically to their peers about the concepts studied in this course.
-This communication should span written work (e.g. able to write down a rigorous argument that explains why a solution is correct), code (e.g. able to write commented and coherent code), and oral communication (e.g. able to work in a group with students from different backgrounds/schools to solve problems.)
+- Communicate mathematically to their peers about the concepts studied in this course.
+This communication should span written work (e.g., able to write down a rigorous argument that explains why a solution is correct), code (e.g., able to write commented and coherent code) and oral communication (e.g., able to work in a group with students from different backgrounds/schools to solve problems.)
 (Capability 2, 3, 4, 5 and 6)

-- Be able to solve problems in both a pen-and-paper and a computer-aided setting.
-When working with code, students should be able to write pseudocode to solve problems, translate that pseudocode into an actual language (e.g. MATLAB), and debug that code as needed.
+- Solve problems in both a pen-and-paper and a computer-aided setting.
+When working with code, students should be able to write pseudocode to solve problems, translate that pseudocode into an actual language (e.g. MATLAB) and debug that code as needed.
 When working on paper, students should be able to creatively combine ideas from class and come up with novel approaches to solve problems.
 (Capability 1, 2, 3 and 4)